 -> Commission Value:

-Here you can enter the actual value of the commission type above.
+Here you can enter the actual value for the commission type selected above.

 Shipping and Tax Fee Recipients

-The Shipping Fee / Tax Fee Recipient settings allow you to choose whether shipping costs / tax are excluded from the calculation of admin commission.
+The Shipping Fee / Tax Fee Recipient settings allow you to choose whether shipping costs and tax are excluded from the admin commission calculation.

 Available options are: